-Smart Home Technology Trends: What’s Now and What’s Next?
+Smart Home Trends: What’s Now and What’s Next?

-Consumers are ready for smart home technology, but this readiness comes with caveats for original equipment manufacturers (OEMs).
+The latest smart home trends show that consumers are ready for the technology, but this readiness comes with caveats for original equipment manufacturers (OEMs) in the smart home industry.
 And it’s a long list.
 Security, functionality, ease-of-use, connectivity, data privacy and longevity are must-haves for the modern consumer.
-In both B2C and B2B markets, users want the same things – smart technology that improves daily living with minimal barriers to entry.
+In both B2C and B2B markets, users want the same things – smart home technology that improves daily living with minimal barriers to entry.

 But perhaps the biggest challenge of all?
 Figuring out how to seamlessly incorporate all the various pieces together, while making it cost-effective and worthwhile for the user.